 Nothing in the mouth happens independently, so when one part is affected, it can influence the entire system.
 When the teeth begin to break down or wear, other parts of the system may begin to compensate for the wear, which can result in other advanced issues.

-Patients with tooth wear can experience various symptoms, including:
+Patients with excessive tooth wear can experience various signs and symptoms, including:

 - Short teeth